Ouss4K/Digital-Quran/README.md

 ## 📁 How to Run

 Simply open `index.html` in your browser — no setup needed!
+Or host it on your own web server.

 ---
 ## 🌱 Future Plans